symfony/symfony-docs/reference/configuration/security.rst

 It uses the `Argon2 key derivation function`_ and it's the encoder recommended by Symfony.
-Argon2 support was introduced in PHP 7.2, but if you use an earlier version, you can install the `libsodium`_ PHP extension.
+Argon2 support was introduced in PHP 7.2, but if you use an earlier PHP version, you can install the `libsodium`_ PHP extension.

 The encoded passwords are ``96`` characters long, but due to the hashing requirements saved in the resulting hash this may change in the future, so make